Top 10 Copywriting Tips for Branding and Marketing

 8 – Focus on benefits.

-Copywriting is an art; the more attention you pay to your writing, the more likely you'll successfully express your message clearly, persuasively, and efficiently.
-That's why it's critical to consider your end goal before you start writing.
+Copywriting is an art, and the more attention you put into it, the more likely you are to convey your message persuasively and efficiently.
+That’s why, before you start writing, it’s essential to think about what your end goal is.
 What is your business, product, or service ultimately offering?

-The question “Why focus on benefits” is only valid if you're trying to sell someone on a service or product.
-You don't need to consider the benefits if you're trying to convince someone to buy your book.
-Your goal is to convince them that buying your book would be worthwhile.
+“Why focus on benefits” only matters if you’re trying to sell someone a service or product.
+If you want to convince someone that they should buy your book, you don’t need to focus on the benefits of buying your book.
+You need to convince them that buying it would be worth their time.

-Benefits and drawbacks are tools for getting people better to understand your product, service, or message.
-When you're writing for a particular audience or purpose, it helps to consider whether your focus will have benefits or drawbacks.
+Benefits and drawbacks are tools for getting people better acquainted with your product, service, or message.
+It also helps you know which direction (benefits/drawbacks) suits your particular audience or purpose.

-It's also important to remember that the best way to sell people anything is to let them know how great it is.
-This applies to everything from books to apps.
+And remember: The best way to sell anything is by letting everyone know how great it is, from books down to apps.

 9 – Appeal to emotion.